No Good Read Goes Unpunished

 "No Good Read Goes Unpunished" is the fifteenth episode of the twenty-ninth season of the American animated television series The Simpsons, and the 633rd episode of the series overall.
+The episode was directed by Mark Kirkland and written by Jeff Westbrook.
 It aired in the United States on Fox on April 8, 2018.

+In this episode, Bart uses a book to manipulate Homer while Marge realizes her favorite childhood book is culturally insensitive.
+Daniel Radcliffe and Jimmy O. Yang guest starred.
+The episode received mixed reviews and drew criticism for attempting to address the character of Apu.